unDEVtaker/unDEVtaker/README.md

 -----------------

 * 🌍  I'm based in Argentina
+* 💻  I'm currently working as a Back-End Developer.
+* 📚 I'm pursuing an Associate's Degree in Programming at the Universidad Tecnológica Nacional (UTN)
+* 🧠  I'm learning Angular, TypeScript
 * ✉️  You can contact me at [jonatanemanuelsilva6@gmail.com](mailto:jonatanemanuelsilva6@gmail.com)
-* 🧠  I'm learning Angular, TypeScript

 ### Skills